intellifi-nl/webapi-doc/README.md

 Antennas
 --------

-All Intellifi Spots contains one or more antennas, you may also connect external antennas to a Spot.
-You can use this resource to query all available antennas in your system.
+All Intellifi Spots contains one or more antennas, you can even connect external antennas.
+This resource can be used to query all available antennas in your system.
 You may let a single antenna report to location.
 Doing so effectively defines an extra zone, or virtual spot.

 | Field | Type | Description |
 | ----- | ---- | ----------- |